-Love eating your favorite sandwich or that tasty strawberry you just bought yesterday?
+Love eating your favorite sandwich or that strawberry that your taste buds cherished yesterday?
 But have you ever wondered how all these food items affect your blood glucose levels?
 Also termed as blood sugar level, it is the amount of glucose present in your bloodstream at a certain time which is eventually used up by the body in the form of energy.
 Whenever you eat something, the food is digested by your body during which the sugar content present in the food is circulated throughout the body via your blood.

 Now, not all of this sugar/glucose is needed by the body to function.
 This is why your body tends to store it inside the cells to be used later.
 However, an amount of sugar that is too high can be seriously harmful to you.
 This eventually leads to chronic issues such as Type 2 diabetes which is characterized by sugar levels that are higher than normal limits.
 Unmanaged form of diabetes like diabetes insipidus and diabetes mellitus leads to a problem in the eyes, kidneys, heart, as well as blood vessels.